JoHN-2489/CIPT-Certified-Information-Privacy-Technologist/README.md

+This fork is copied and re-edited.
+Information, references en links have since been altered, deleted or added.

 # CIPT (Version 3.2.0) Exam BOK Supplement (valid until September 1st 2025)
 This repository serves as a supplement to the Certified Information Privacy Technologist (CIPT) Exam Body of Knowledge (BOK), providing links to topics referenced in the BoK (Version 3.2.0).
 The BoK can be accessed here: https://iapp.org/certify/body-of-knowledge-cipt/
+This fork is copied and re-edited.
+Information, references en links have been altered, deleted or added.

 From September 1st 2025 v.3.2.0 will be superseded by Version 4.0.0 : https://iapp.org/media/pdf/certification/IAPP_Training-CIPT_BOK_FINAL_15May2025.pdf .